c-chiniquy/iglo/docs/README.md

 ## Gallery

-> The `Lighting and Shadows` example project demonstrates how to implement basic lighting and shadows in iglo, how to use multisampled anti-aliasing, and how to use sRGB formats for more accurate lighting calculations.
+> The `Lighting and Shadows` example project demonstrates how to implement basic lighting and shadow mapping in iglo, use multisampled anti-aliasing, and using sRGB formats for more accurate lighting calculations.
 ![](images/example-projects/LightingAndShadows.png)

 <details>